mlzxy/arp/ENV.md

 If your server does not provide GUI and sudo permission, like mine, please follow the headless rendering tips for rlbench in [Eval.md](Eval.md).

-> Note 📑: The only difference between `RLBench.arp` and the official RLBench (on 10/15/2024) is that I comment out an unnecessary length check at https://github.com/stepjam/RLBench/blob/b80e51feb3694d9959cb8c0408cd385001b01382/rlbench/utils.py#L94.
+> Note 📑: The only difference between `RLBench.arp` and the RLBench from PerAct (with rich language variants) is that I comment out an unnecessary length check at https://github.com/mlzxy/RLBench.arp/blob/3f57db0801b783a6c55fe1bf5bfea051882a17e9/rlbench/utils.py#L119.
 This enables me to simplify the RLBench dataset.
 See issue [#1](../../issues/1).

 #### Faster Point-Renderer (optional but recommended)